Scroll to top

 Week’s Focus

-Modern Atlantic and European cultures and societies — as they developed and are later studied, known — from the perspective of the arts, civics, ethics, humanities, and sciences.
+Modern conversations in ideas and values — as they developed and are later studied, known — from the perspective of the arts, civics, ethics, humanities, and sciences.

 Monday, Arts, Humanities

-Modern Atlantic and European arts and humanities.
-Lecture and seminar, with attention to Fyodor Dostoevsky, Crime and Punishment (1866) and Notes from Underground (1864).
+Modern conversations in arts and humanities.
+Lecture and seminar, with attention to Herman Melville, Moby-Dick (1851) and Benito Cereno (1855).

 Tuesday, Civics, Ethics